bottkars/azure-pcf-opsman-powershell/README.md

-This repository contains ARM templates that help operators deploy Ops Manager Director for Pivotal Cloud Foundry (PCF) to Azurestack (and azure).
+This repository contains ARM templates that help operators deploy Pivotal Cloud Foundry (PCF) to Azurestack (and azure) along with a number of Supported Services ( Tiles )

-It also feature a Powershell Script to automate beyond what the template can do:
+It features a set of Powershell Scripts to automate beyond what the template can do:

 - Configure required Storage Accounts
 - Download the Pivotal Operation Manager Image